Breathin: Commercial performance

-Uupon the release of Sweetener, "Breathin" became a fan favorite and saw a relatively high increase in streams.
+Upon the release of Sweetener, "Breathin" became a fan favorite and saw a relatively high increase in streams.
 It entered several charts worldwide due to strong digital sales.
 In the United States, the song debuted at number 22 on the Billboard Hot 100 issue dated September 1, 2018, earning Grande her fourteenth top-forty entry and marked the highest debut of nine entries from the album of which debuted on the Hot 100 the same week.
 The track sold 27,800 digital downloads in its opening week, allowing it to also enter the Digital Songs chart at number four.
 The following week, "Breathin" dropped fifteen positions to number 37 on the Hot 100.
 As radio airplay began to build, the track officially debuted at number 38 on the Mainstream Top 40.
 Consequently, Grande became the first female soloist to place three entires in the top forty of the Pop Songs chart that week since Lady Gaga did so in 2010.
 The song fluctuated on the Hot 100 for several weeks, and climbed from number 41 to 32 in its tenth week, jumping to number 21 the week after, overcoming its debut position of number 22.
 It reached a peak of number 12, and spent 25 weeks on the chart.

 "Breathin" entered the Billboard Mainstream Top 40 at number 38 for the chart issue dated September 18, 2018, and moved up to number 34 the following week.
 The song has since climbed up to number two, earning Grande her ninth top-five single there and third from Sweetener.
 On the Billboard Dance Club Songs, "Breathin" debuted at number 43 on the issue dated October 27, 2018, rising to number 27 in its second frame.
 The song reached the top spot in its seventh week on the chart, marking her third consecutive chart-topper and fourth overall.

 Internationally, "Breathin" reached number one in Iceland and Israel.
 The song debuted at number eight as the highest entry of the week on both the Australian ARIA Charts and the UK Singles Chart, becoming her eighth top-ten single in both countries.
 The song has also reached the top-ten in the Czech Republic, Ireland, Hungary, Lebanon, Portugal and Slovakia, as well as reached the top-twenty in Austria, Canada, Denmark, Finland, New Zealand, Norway, Scotland, Sweden, and Switzerland.

 On March 17, software company Calm announced that Grande would be included in the "Sleep Remix Series" for their meditation app, alongside other artists, such as Shawn Mendes and Kacey Musgraves.
 The following Friday, they released an hour-long remix of "Breathin" to Calm subscribers, which they described as "ethereal".